 Examples of engaged scholarship are given below.
 The key idea is reciprocity and mutually beneficial work with community partners.
 Traditional outreach is not necessarily engagement.
 Here are a few examples of what IS NOT community engagement:

-Look for this field toward the bottom of the data entry screen; 21 of Digital Measures’ 36 data entry screens will accept community engagement efforts.
+Look for this field toward the bottom of the data entry screen; 21 of Faculty Success’ 36 data entry screens will accept community engagement efforts.

 In the text box, explain how your efforts on this activity are reciprocal and mutually beneficial community engagement.
 Find more information behind the help text link or visit OSU's Carnegie Community Engagement website.
 If the record you are creating does not classify as community engagement, leave the field blank.